 Catch a train to York for a weekend of history and architecture.
 You can admire York Cathedral and walk around the city hand in hand with your partner.
 Visit The Shambles and grab a coffee from one of the independent shops.
 You might even find a pub or two tucked between the historic buildings.
 York is also home to a Vikings Museum – where an ancient Vikings village was uncovered a few years ago.
 You can see the remains on show at the museum.
 It’s a must-see for any history buffs.

 London is the ultimate UK city break.
 You could run around the city to see all of the popular attractions, like Big Ben and the London Eye.
+You could even get tickets to West End shows and enjoy some incredible musicals.
 Or you could take it easy and explore some of the less well-known areas of London.
 You never know, you might just fall in love with the city together.

 Surprise your partner with the ultimate Valentine’s Day trip this year.